Board member since October 2020Board member since October 2020

 Jane’s background in providing policy and strategic advice on Defence operations provides a strong risk management and planning focus, which informs her approach to problem solving.
 These skills are directly relevant to the risk management necessary for a successful post-coronavirus AWBF.

-Jane has established and co-managed the Emergency Management Centre within the Department of Communities.
-This organisation manages the state’s government-run quarantine program which has contributed to limiting the spread of coronavirus in Tasmania.
-Jane’s longer-term role will be as the Department’s Emergency Management Coordinator providing specialist advice on matters relating to emergency preparedness, response and recovery.
+In 2020, Jane co-managed the Emergency Operations Centre within the Department of Communities.
+This team managed the government-run quarantine program which has contributed to limiting the spread of coronavirus in Tasmania.
+After taking parental leave in 2021, Jane is working as a Senior Policy Analyst in the Department of Communities.

-In 2019, Jane returned to Tasmania with her husband and daughter.
-She was motivated by the opportunity to live and raise her family close to the water and be involved in Tasmanian culture, of which the AWBF is a significant part.
+Jane returned to Tasmania with her family to live and raise her family close to the water and be involved in Tasmanian culture.
 Jane has a passion for coastal life, the craftsmanship and cultural heritage associated with wooden boats and what a successful Festival means to Tasmanians socially and economically.